tidalcycles/vim-tidal/README.md

 * `TMUX`: Tmux command (default: `tmux`)

+### Customizing Tidal startup ###

-In case you have helper functions and other imports that you want to setup, you can edit the `Tidal.ghci`, but I recommend that you define another `.ghci` file which loads `Tidal.ghci`.
+In case you have defined some helper functions, and/or you want to import other modules into Tidal, you can edit the `Tidal.ghci` found at the root of the repository.

+However doing this could eventually cause conflicts when trying to upgrade vim-tidal, so instead I recommend that you define a different `.ghci` file that first loads `Tidal.ghci` and includes all your custom definitions.

-Here is an example:
+Here is an example.
+Suppose you define a `myStuff.ghci` file on your home directory like this:

 ```haskell
 --file: ~/myStuff.ghci